SupaxInc/data-structure-and-algorithms/README.md

     **Unique uses:**

     - Using lambda to sort
+        - Using lambda is an anonymous function similar to arrow functions in Javascript
     - Sort the intervals by start time allows us to not compare with every other interval because the next start times will be greater than the previous start times.
         - This means if the previous start time did not overlap, then that means the next start times could never overlap as well.